sgoldenlab/simba/docs/tutorial.md

 2. Click `Import single csv to project folder`

 ### Step 4: Extract frames into project folder
-This step will extract all the frames from every videos that are in the videos folder.

-Once, all the steps are completed, close the `Project Configuration` window.
+This step will extract all the frames from every video that are in the videos folder.
+Once all the steps are completed, close the `Project Configuration` window.

 ## Part 2: Load project
-This sections loads a project that you have created.
+This section loads a project that you have created.

 ### Step 1: Load Project Config
 In this step, you will load the *project_config.ini* file that was created.